Hercules the Strongman and a great globular cluster

-Hercules is the Strong Man of ancient mythology.
+Hercules (Heracles for the Greeks) is the strong man of ancient Roman mythology.
 He was a son of Jupiter who had to perform the famous twelve labors.
 Astronomers know Hercules as a constellation high in the northern sky on June evenings that’s home to an asterism known as the Keystone, where you can find what may be the best globular cluster for Northern Hemisphere observers: M13, or the Great Cluster in Hercules.

 Hercules is one of the largest of the 88 constellations, ranking fifth in size.